What the pressure-cooker result means, and what it leaves out

 - Total (active + release) = 18.0 + 10 = 28.0 minutes

-If your cooker takes 12 minutes to come to pressure, your real “wall clock” time would be roughly 40 minutes (12 + 18 + 10).
+If your cooker also needs 12 minutes to come to pressure, your wall-clock time would be roughly 40 minutes (12 + 18 + 10).
+That still saves time versus the original simmer, and it keeps the cooking mostly hands-off.

-Example B: A stew calls for 90 minutes of gentle simmering.
+A stew that calls for 90 minutes of gentle simmering can also be converted with the same model.
 Choose High Pressure and Quick Release:

 - Active pressure time = 90 × 0.3 = 27.0 minutes